person·Writing·1960s–2020s

 Try It

 Pick a writer whose sentences you admire.
 Open one of their books to a random page.
-Type out one full paragraph, word for word, paying attention to how the sentences feel as you type them.
-Notice the rhythm, the length, where the commas fall, how the paragraph ends.
-Now write one paragraph of your own on any subject, matching that rhythm — not the content, but the pace and structure.
-The gap between the two is your current growth edge.
+Type out one full paragraph word for word, paying close attention to how the sentences feel as you type them.
+Notice the rhythm, the length, where the commas fall, and how the paragraph ends.
+Then write one paragraph of your own on any subject, matching the rhythm and pacing rather than the content.
+The gap between the two paragraphs shows you the part of the craft you have not yet learned to produce by hand.

 Newsletter